 What Is A Year Abroad?

-Taking a year abroad simply means spending one year of your University degree studying or gaining work experience in a foreign country.
+Studying abroad, or taking a year abroad, simply means spending one year of your University degree studying or gaining work experience in a foreign country.

 Who can take a year abroad?